jodaf/quilvyn-phb5e/README.md

 ### Usage

-Once the PHB5E plugin is installed as described above, start Quilvyn and choose 5E from the Rules menu in the editor window.
+Once the PHB5E plugin is installed as described above, start Quilvyn and check the box next to "D&D 5E" from the rule sets menu in the initial window.